Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Search/OfflineGeocode/readme.md

 ## How to use the sample

-Type the address in the Search menu option or select from the list to `Geocode` the address and view the result on the map.
+Type the address click 'Search' or click 'Suggest' to choose from a list and view the result on the map.
 Tap the location you want to reverse geocode.
 Select the pin to highlight the `PictureMarkerSymbol` (i.e. single tap on the pin) and then tap-hold and drag on the map to get real-time geocoding.

 ## How it works